maquadir/PropertyApp/README.md

               val repository = PropertiesRepository(api)

 ### View Model
-We set up a view model factory which is responsible for creating view models
+We set up a view model factory which is responsible for creating view models.It contains the data required in the View and translates the data which is stored in Model which then can be present inside a View.
+ViewModel and View are connected through Databinding and the observable Livedata.

         factory = PropertyViewModelFactory(repository)
         viewModel = ViewModelProviders.of(this, factory).get(PropertyViewModel::class.java)